 Sources: Reuters

-Thirteen people are killed and five others are injured when a building collapses in Cairo, Egypt.
-2023-07-17
+Nineteen people are killed and three others are injured when a minibus collides with a truck on a regional road in Ashmoun, Monufia, Egypt.
+2025-06-27

 Egypt frees Al Jazeera journalist Mahmoud Hussein after four years in detention.
 He had been held on charges of spreading false news, joining a banned group and receiving foreign funds.
 2021-02-6